Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 * You will need information on AWS

     * The region that the embedded agent will connect to
-    * The credentials the embedded agent will use, one of the following
+    * The credentials the embedded agent will use (one of the following):
         * Assume Role ARN (Amazon Resource Number) and optional External ID
         * Access Key ID and Secret Access Key